 “Steubenville” is the true story of the first live-tweeted rape in America.
-The fact that it needs a qualifier is disturbing enough.
 The most terrifying part of “Steubenville” is that it is a rereading of the trial, a real, accurate depiction of what happened to the nameless girl who was raped on camera, blamed, shamed, and made infamous.
 She can’t escape what happened to her, but the boys who did the raping and the filming fade back to their own lives, likely having wives they love and that love them and maybe even daughters they love, too.
 If it weren’t for the national attention to the case and for the acclaimed production thereafter they might entirely forget that night all together.
 After all, it was just fun, right?

 In “Promising Young Woman,” Cassie reconnects with Ryan, a nerdy and likable former classmate from med school and cautiously falls in love with him.
 I didn’t want Ryan to be bad — and maybe he’s not.

 It’s revealed that Nina’s rape was filmed on a cell phone to the backdrop of laughter and egging on.
 I feared that if Ryan ended up being in the video, the film wouldn’t stand its ground as a comment on rape culture, but a SCUM manifesto dressed up in pink and clever jokes.
 It would be too easy for menimists to critique — oh look, the feminist film is saying all men are bad, no exceptions and no nuance.